-Sixteen applications have been received so far, one more than those on the records three months ago - and eight overall in 2018.
-Thirteen of them were successful, leading to the conversion of the residence permit previously held by the applicant into a "startup self-employment" type.
+Seventeen applications have been received so far, one more than those on the records three months ago.
+Fourteen of them were successful, leading to the conversion of the residence permit previously held by the applicant into a "startup self-employment" type.